davidvegaux/portfolio/README.md

-# 🎨 David Vega - UX/UI Designer Portfolio
+# 🎨 David Vega - UX/UI Designer - Portfolio

-> **Professional portfolio showcasing UX/UI design expertise with enterprise-level code quality and modern design system implementation.**
+> **Professional portfolio showcasing comprehensive UX/UI design expertise with enterprise-level code quality, modern design system implementation, and career-focused presentation for design professionals seeking to advance in the industry.**

 ## 👨‍💻 **About This Project**